dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     POST PUT /api/metadataValidation

-App reload will refresh the DHIS 2 managed cache of installed apps by reading from the file system.
+App reload will refresh the DHIS2 managed cache of installed apps by reading from the file system.

     POST PUT /api/appReload